-Mac users have the possibility of keeping their passwords handy and secure thanks to Keychain Access, a built-in password manager that allows you to manage the login credentials stored automatically by your computer.
+Mac users can keep their passwords handy and secure thanks to Keychain Access, a built-in password manager that allows you to manage the login credentials stored automatically by your computer.

 Apart from saving login details such as the ones used to connect to your Wi-Fi, Keychain Access is also a good solution to store notes and keep them private with password protection.

-When you launch Keychain Access, you will notice that the window is split into three parts.
+When you launch Keychain Access you will notice that the window is split into three parts.
 The top-left part displays keychains that are available to you.
-The section that appears below the list of keychains is Category, and it allows you to see specific types of keychains stored including secure notes, certificates and passwords.
+The section that appears below the list of keychains is Category and it allows you to see specific types of keychains stored including secure notes, certificates and passwords.

 The main security issue with the Keychain Access system is that all that is needed to reveal the private data stored in a keychain is your account’s password.
-That means that if it falls into the wrong hands, all the items in this keychain can be accessed and your passwords can be compromised.
+That means that if it falls into the wrong hands all the items in this keychain can be accessed and your passwords will be compromised.

-2. You will be asked to enter the user account password that you are currently using.
+- You will be asked to enter the user account password that you are currently using.
 Then you can create and confirm your new password.

 How to recover passwords with Keychain Access

 There you can select the application you want to recover the password for and double click it.
 This will open a new window where you can enable Show Password.
 Keep in mind that in order to access this information, you will be asked to enter the password for keychain.
 Then you can click Allow and you will be able to see the required password in the Password field.

-Recovering the password for a website is even easier if you are running Safari on Mountain Lion (OS X 10.8) or above, and all you will need to do is to follow these steps:
+Recovering the password for a website is even easier if you are running Safari on Mountain Lion (OS X 10.8) or above and all you will need to do is to follow these steps:

-1. Open Preferences in Safari and select the Passwords tab.
+- Open Preferences in Safari and select the Passwords tab.
 You will be able to see a list of all the websites for which you have saved passwords in Safari.

-2. Before you can enable the Show Passwords option, you will be asked to enter your login password.
+- Before you can enable the Show Passwords option, you will be asked to enter your login password.
 The passwords will be listed next to each website.

-3. If you wish to remove the password for a website, you can choose the site and click Remove.
+- If you wish to remove the password for a website, you can choose the site and click Remove.
 To remove all saved passwords, simple click Remove All.

-Keep in mind that only because an application relies on a keychain, that doesn’t mean that all the passwords within it are automatically secure.
+Keep in mind that just because an application relies on a keychain, that doesn’t mean that all the passwords within it are automatically secure.
 It is advisable that you regularly check the access list of every item of your keychain file to make sure that access is only granted for the necessary applications.